top of page

 1. Plant genetic and mechanistic understanding of rhizosphere microbiome recruitment

-2. Emergent ecosystem cycling consequences of plant-microbiome interactions
+2. Emergent ecosystem biochemical cycling consequences of plant-microbiome interactions

 3. Incorporation of soil microbial ecology understanding in agriculture to improve sustainability and reliance in the face of global change

-4. Characterize microbial trade-offs that potentially hinder harnessing of the soil microbiome
+4. Characterize microbial trade-offs that potentially hinder the harnessing of the soil microbiome

-The tool kit developed in the lab will be microbiome amplicon sequencing, metagenomic sequences, transcriptomics, metabolomics, enzyme assays, plant genetics, culturing, and GHGs gas chromotography.
+The toolkit developed in the lab will include microbiome amplicon sequencing, metagenomic sequences, transcriptomics, metabolomics, enzyme assays, plant genetics, culturing, and gas chromatography.
+Really, any method that helps with understanding complex microbial communities.